tarna/minehut-download/README.md

 - You have the correct authorization details.
 - The folder exists on your server.
 - You own the server you are trying to download from.

+> There is currently an issue where users using a windows computer are getting an error of "cannot find module 'registry-js'".
+This is a known issue and will be fixed in the future.